 Technically a Siamese cat is black.
 It’s the Himalayan gene that prevents the production of melanin and so stops the color developing in most parts of the cat’s body (as mentioned earlier).

 A Siamese simply would not thrive if it was subjected to the cold temperatures that would cause the black color to develop all over.
 If you think you have (or know of) a solid black Siamese it is likely to be the result of cross-breeding a Siamese with a solid black cat.

 Do Siamese Cats Change Color? – Conclusion

 It is only Siamese kittens that change color from solid white when their point colors develop.
 Their actual color never changes after this other than to darken or lighten with environmental temperature changes.

-Older Siamese cats may show fading of black colors to reddish-after sun exposure, because of diet deficiencies or due to an illness.
+Older Siamese cats may show fading of black colors to reddish-brown after sun exposure, because of diet deficiencies or due to an illness.